webplatform/docs/guides/images_in_html/index.md

 The <code>alt</code> attribute contains the text that should be displayed when the image is not available.
 The information in the <code>alt</code> attribute should not be displayed when the image is successfully loaded; Internet Explorer gets this wrong, and shows it as a tooltip when you hover your mouse pointer over the image.
-Unfortunately, many authors consider this the default, which leads them to add additional information about the image into the <code>alt</code> attribute.
+Unfortunately, many authors consider this the default, which leads them to put additional information about the image into the <code>alt</code> attribute.
 Please don't do this; if you want to add extra information about the image, use the <code>title</code> attribute instead.

 Most browsers display the value of an <code>&lt;img&gt;</code> element's <code>title</code> attribute as a tooltip when you hover your mouse cursor